top of page

 Theatre Now bridges the gap between early readings and fully-produced theatrical runs by offering staged and performed developmental productions to pieces that are ready to live on their feet.
 We strive for continuity and growth in our production process by collaborating with artists.
 Below is how we do that.

-We provide one of the largest venues available through a New York City theatre festival.
+We provide one of the largest venues available for a New York City theatre festival.
 At 449 seats, Merkin Hall at Kaufman Music Center is the perfect Off-Broadway venue to showcase your work.

 Rehearsal Reimbursements

-From the grant funding Theatre Now receives, free or partial reimbursement will be provided for rehearsal space for each musical.
+From the funding Theatre Now receives through grants, free or partial reimbursement may be provided for rehearsal space for each musical.

 Artist Honorariums